Bertrand-tech/Open-KNX/Getting-(cloning)-an-OpenKNX-Project-from-Github.md

 Now all dependent projects are checked out to the state of last successful release build.
 This means, with this state the project was successfully build last time.
 This does not guarantee a successfull build, because the root project itself might got new commits after last successful build.
 To ensure a successful build, you have to checkout your root project to any Release-Tag (see git history) and run `Restore-Checkout-Hash.ps1` afterwards.

+The intention of this script: We have a historical state of our root project (i.e. one with a release tag) and we want bring all dependent projects to exact the state in which this project was build.

 ## Go to "branch state" or "developer state"

 Run the script `Restore-Checkout-Branch.ps1` from an powershell command line or from file explorer.